syrianarchive/yemeniarchive-investigations/investigations/hunud.md

 Al-Hunud market neighbourhood is one of the old areas in Al-Hudaydah city. [some reports mentioned that](http://khabaragency.net/news72474.html) the attack on the neighbourhood on 21 September 2016 destroyed more than 20 houses, in addition to damage to the Thawra Hospital and its ambulance as a result of the renewed shelling of the Central Security building, according to the report.

-Below, images showing destruction in Al-Hunud market neighbourhood, Source: [Waleed Al-Areefi on the "Where is the Explosion now" group] (https://www.facebook.com/photo.php?fbid=10153744883367041&set=pcb.1104976582872951&type=3&theater)
+Below, images showing destruction in Al-Hunud market neighbourhood, Source: [Waleed Al-Areefi on the Where is the Explosion now group](https://www.facebook.com/photo.php?fbid=10153744883367041&set=pcb.1104976582872951&type=3&theater)

 ![](/assets/investigations/Hunud/1.jpg)
 ![](/assets/investigations/Hunud/2.jpg)